Scott Armstrong (wrestler): World Championship Wrestling (1994–2001)

-Total Nonstop Action Wrestling
+Various promotions (2001-2006)

-Scott Armstrong joined TNA in 2002 as a referee for Total Nonstop Action Wrestling.
-On January 29, 2005 he made a return to the ring at WrestleReunion in Tampa, FL.
-Scott participated in a 17-man battle royal along with his brother Brad and father Bob.
+Armstrong joined TNA in 2002 as a referee for Total Nonstop Action Wrestling.
+On January 29, 2005, he made a return to the ring at WrestleReunion in Tampa, Florida.
+Armstrong participated in a 17-man battle royal along with his brother Brad and father Bob.

 World Wrestling Entertainment / WWE (2006–2022)

-Armstrong appeared on the July 28, 2006 episode of World Wrestling Entertainment's SmackDown! refereeing the WWE United States Championship match between Finlay and William Regal.
+Armstrong appeared on the July 28, 2006, episode of World Wrestling Entertainment's SmackDown! refereeing the WWE United States Championship match between Finlay and William Regal.
 In August 2006, Armstrong was hired as a full-time WWE referee, in WWE's ECW brand.

 He became ECW's senior referee in February 2007 after Mickie Henson was moved to SmackDown!.

 He was also the only WWE referee for the ECW brand at WrestleMania XXIV.
 At WWE's SummerSlam pay-per-view event on August 17, 2008, Armstrong refereed the Hell in a Cell match between Edge and The Undertaker.
-He then moved to the Smackdown brand, becoming its senior official.
+He then moved to the SmackDown brand, becoming its senior official.
 In November 2008 referees were made no longer exclusive to certain brands.

 At WrestleMania 25 on April 5, 2009, Armstrong refereed the main event WWE Championship match between Triple H and Randy Orton.
 On September 13, 2009, at Breaking Point in Montreal, Armstrong was involved in a storyline in which he made a controversial call on the main event match between World Heavyweight Champion CM Punk and The Undertaker.
 Armstrong called for the bell and declared Punk the winner, even though The Undertaker never actually submitted defeat, thus making a reference to the Montreal Screwjob (which was held in the same venue in 1997).
 On October 30, 2009, Armstrong faced CM Punk on SmackDown, but lost in a squash match.
 The next week, Armstrong fast-counted for R-Truth in his match with Punk, costing Punk the match.

 On February 26, 2010, Armstrong was initially released from his WWE contract.
-However a year later, Armstrong reappeared on WWE programming on February 26, 2011 as the referee for the main event during the Elimination Chamber pay-per-view.
+However a year later, Armstrong reappeared on WWE programming on February 20, 2011, as the referee for the main event during the Elimination Chamber pay-per-view.
 He officiated The Undertaker vs. Triple H match at WrestleMania XXVII as well as the match between John Cena and CM Punk match for the WWE Championship at Money in the Bank.
 He returned to SmackDown on August 5, 2011, refereeing the match between The Great Khali and Sheamus.
-On September 18, 2011 at Night of Champions, Armstrong officiated the main event between Triple H and CM Punk.
+On September 18, 2011, at Night of Champions, Armstrong officiated the main event between Triple H and CM Punk.
 During a run-in, The Miz and R-Truth verbally abused him, to which Armstrong retaliated by punching The Miz in the face before being beaten down by the two.
 At TLC: Tables, Ladders and Chairs, Armstrong was Daniel Bryan's referee when he cashed-in his Money in the Bank briefcase and counted the pinfall for Bryan's World Heavyweight Championship victory over Big Show.